 Lots of protection without the drag

-This antivirus software stops Mac malware without slowing down your computer.
-It features a VPN and adware blockers for more online protection.
-It also has a vulnerability scanner.
+This software stops Mac malware without slowing down your computer.
+It has a VPN and adware blockers for more online protection.

 Best Value: Kaspersky Internet Security for Mac